-We have attached General Calculation Guidelines to follow which will assist in the reconciliation of the Gross Earnings shown on the Employee Pay Statement to the amount of Federal Taxable Wages (wages, tips, other compensation) reflected on Form W-2, Box 1.
+If employees have questions regarding their earnings on the Form W-2, they can obtain their earnings and deduction totals by viewing their final pay statement for 2023.
+We have attached Calculation Guidelines which will assist in the reconciliation of the Gross Earnings shown on the pay statement to the amount of Federal Taxable Wages (wages, tips, other compensation) reflected on Form W-2, Box 1.
 See Attachment #1.

-To further assist employees in understanding their W-2 information, we have attached a list of Frequently Asked Questions (FAQs) that will assist in answering questions of a more generic nature.
+To further assist employees in understanding their Form W-2 information, a list of Frequently Asked Questions (FAQs) is attached.
 See Attachment #2.